solana-labs/solana-web3.js/packages/library/README.md

 ### Getting Started with RPC Subscriptions

-To get started with RPC Subscriptions, you may use the `createSolanaRpcSubscriptions` function by providing the WebSocket URL of the Solana JSON RPC server.
+To get started with RPC Subscriptions, you may use the `createSolanaRpcSubscriptions` function by providing the WebSocket URL of a Solana JSON RPC server.
 This will create a default client for interacting with Solana RPC Subscriptions.

 ```ts
 import { createSolanaRpcSubscriptions } from '@solana/web3.js';